Driving in Iceland: The Ultimate Guide to Road Trips

 Below are some of the most common causes of road accidents and car damage when driving in Iceland.
 By familiarizing yourself with them, you'll reduce the chance of being involved in an accident.

-• Under-inflated or damaged tires: Iceland's road surfaces differ significantly.
+Under-inflated or damaged tires: Road surfaces in Iceland vary widely.
 In rural areas, many are gravel or else littered with potholes.
 Therefore, your tires must be in good condition every time you go out.
 Flat tires are not covered by insurance.

-• Slipping on ice: Iceland's winters bring freezing temperatures across the country, meaning drivers must be extra vigilant when behind the wheel.
+Slipping on ice: Iceland's winters bring freezing temperatures across the country, meaning drivers must be extra vigilant when behind the wheel.
 Even in summer, many mountain passes can be veiled in ice.
-If you know that you may be driving in such conditions, ensure you book a four-wheel drive.
+If you know that you may be driving in such conditions, ensure you book a four-wheel drive vehicle.

-• Sheep are crossing the road: The hundreds of thousands of sheep that call Iceland home roam free in summer, and they're known for running out into the roads when panicked.
-Not only would you have a sheep's death on your conscience if you hit one, but you may be liable to both your rental company and the sheep's owner.
+Sheep are crossing the road: The hundreds of thousands of sheep that call Iceland home roam free in summer, and they're known for running out into the roads when panicked.
+So, be careful and slow down when driving past a group of sheep near the road.

-• Doors caught in the wind: The strong winds in Iceland can cause damage even to a parked car.
-In stormy weather, open your doors slowly and with a firm grip, lest a gust rips it from its hinges.
+Doors caught in the wind: Iceland’s strong winds can cause damage, even to parked cars.
+During stormy weather, open your car doors slowly and hold them firmly to prevent the wind from tearing them off.

-• Driving in snowstorms: Snowstorms in Iceland can reduce your visibility to mere feet.
-If one has been forecast, it's highly recommended you do not attempt any driving that day.
-While snowplows will try to maintain a clear passage and bright yellow markers line many of the roads, it's incredibly easy to get stuck in the snow or cause a crash.
-Always check the weather before doing any winter driving in Iceland.
+Driving in snowstorms: Snowstorms in Iceland can drastically reduce visibility to just a few feet.
+If a storm is forecast, it’s best to avoid driving that day.
+While snowplows work to clear the roads and bright yellow markers help guide drivers, it’s still easy to get stuck or risk an accident.
+Always check the weather conditions before setting out, especially during winter.

-• Speeding: With the ice as mentioned above, gravel, and unpredictable weather, it should come as no surprise that you should travel within speed limits and lower your speed accordingly should conditions become adverse.
+Speeding: With the ice, gravel, and unpredictable weather mentioned above, it should come as no surprise that you should travel within speed limits and lower your speed accordingly should conditions become adverse.

 Is It Easy To Drive in Iceland?

-Driving in Iceland is a wonderful experience and is the top way to navigate the island entirely.
-Whether you're looking at renting a car and creating your journey or following a self-drive tour, you'll always find adventure exploring our shores.
+Driving in Iceland is a fantastic way to explore and the best way to navigate the entire island.
+Whether you plan to rent a car and create your own journey or follow a self-drive tour, adventure awaits as you explore the island's shores.

 If you don't have experience driving in ice, snow, and strong winds, it can sometimes be a little daunting for first-time visitors when encountering these conditions, particularly in winter.